ITP-xStory/p5js-shaders/docs/important-concepts.md

 attribute vec3 aPosition;

-// Always include this to get the position of the pixel
+// Always include this to get the position of the pixel and map the shader correctly onto the shape

 void main() {